-- Relevant stewardship priority: Business ethics - Vote cast: Against - Outcome of the vote: Pass - Summary of resolution: Remuneration - Rationale for the voting decision: Baillie Gifford opposed the executive compensation policy as it does not believe the performance conditions are sufficiently stretching. - Approximate size of the mandate's holding at the date of the vote: 2.0% - The reason why the manager considered this vote to be "most significant": Baillie Gifford deemed the resolution significant because it opposed remuneration. - Was the vote communicated to the company ahead of the vote: No - Next steps: Following its vote decision, Baillie Gifford reached out to the company to let them know about its dissent on remuneration and set out its expectation on pay.
+- Relevant stewardship priority: Business ethics. - Vote cast: For (Against management). - Outcome of the vote: Fail. - Summary of resolution: Shareholder Resolution Social. - Rationale for the voting decision: Baillie Gifford supported a shareholder resolution requesting the company report on median pay gaps across race and gender.
+It believes the additional disclosure would allow shareholders to better assess the internal equity of pay and would also allow comparability over time and across organisations. - Approximate size of the mandate's holding at the date of the vote: 0.05%. - The reason why the manager considered this vote to be "most significant": Baillie Gifford deemed the resolution significant because it was submitted by shareholders and received greater than 20% support.
+The vote was also against management. - Was the vote communicated to the company ahead of the vote: No. - Next steps: Ballie Gifford will communicate its decision to support the shareholder resolution with the company and will explain its rationale for doing so.
+Although the resolution failed to secure enough support to pass, it did receive support from more than 24% of shareholders.